chriskomus/solar-battery-bt-monitor/README.md

    sudo bluetoothctl
    scan on
    ```
-6. Look for devics with alias `BT-TH-XXXX..`.
+5. Look for devics with alias `BT-TH-XXXX..`.
 If the device doesn't show up in the scanner, make sure you force quit any of the Renogy apps that might be connected to your BT-1.
 If you are using BLE Scanner, connect to the BT-TH device and get the MAC address from the bytes in the Advertisement Data section: {length = 6, bytes = 0x806fb0000000}

-7. Edit solar-bt-monitor.ini file with the device name and MAC address, it's time to test it out:
+6. Edit solar-battery-bt-monitor.ini file with the device name and MAC address.
+7. It's time to test it out:
     ```
-    cd ~/solar-bt-monitor
+    cd ~/solar-battery-bt-monitor
-    ./solar-monitor.py
+    python3 solar-battery-bt-monitor.py
     ```
 8. The script will attempt to connect to your BT-1.
 Often times, the bluetooth libraries will immediately disconnect.
 This script is set up by default to reconnect if that happens.
 Usually after 3-4 reconnect attempts, the application will connect and you'll see the values output on the console.